Article October 31st, 2022

 In Estonia, the state entrepreneurship agency developed a program funded by the European Regional Development Fund, Start-up Estonia, to support business angel funding.
 An early-stage venture capital fund, SmartCap, was also set up and run by the government to build the country’s venture capital market.

-A tax system that encourages and supports start-ups is a basic necessity; as Kersti Kaljulaid, former President of Estonia, said, “governments don’t do things; companies do.
+A tax system that encourages and supports start-ups is a basic necessity; as Kersti Kaljulaid, former President of Estonia, said, “Governments don’t do things; companies do.
 The government’s role is to create the legal system that allows new companies to thrive.”
 But the relationship should be ongoing; a mutually beneficial partnership between the public and private sector, where both parties have a vested interest in the growth of start-ups, acts as a strong support system for entrepreneurial business.
-In Estonia, for example, corporates are only taxed on their profits once they start paying dividends to shareholders (or are deemed to have been distributed) – so in effect, the government is invested in their success.
+In Estonia, for example, corporates are only taxed on their profits once they start paying dividends to shareholders (or are deemed to have been distributed) – so, in effect, the government is invested in their success.

 As we’ve seen over recent years, the business environment in any country can shift quickly.
 Governments must be agile to meet the needs of growing businesses, such as adapting the legal climate to account for new technological developments or introducing new incentives or immigration initiatives when human capital is in short supply.

-Legislative agility begins with knowledge, which stems from regular and frank dialogue between government and entrepreneurs about the issues businesses face and what they need to thrive.
+Legislative agility begins with knowledge, which stems from regular and frank dialogue between the government and entrepreneurs about the issues businesses face and what they need to thrive.
 A formal structure for exchanging ideas, such as a panel of experienced entrepreneurs who meet regularly with government representatives to discuss emerging issues and the needs of growing businesses, is often the most effective approach.
 “There are always small things that can be improved,” said Taavi Rõivas, former Estonian Prime Minister and Chairman of Auve Tech.
 “For example, stock options were not widely used in Estonia before the start-up sector emerged.
 But this was raised with us, and it became clear that we needed to make stock options more attractive than they were in neighboring countries.”

 Entrepreneurs need and thrive on networking, collaborating, and exchanging ideas.
-Start-up events, where knowledge can be shared, and founders can meet with professional venture capitalists and other investors – to hear the advice they might find difficult to access elsewhere – will help the start-up culture flourish.
+Start-up events, where knowledge can be shared and founders can meet with professional venture capitalists and other investors – to hear the advice they might find difficult to access elsewhere – will help the start-up culture flourish.

 Building a healthy start-up ecosystem takes time, hard work, and patience.
 These seven steps represent the building blocks for creating an environment where innovation and entrepreneurship can thrive – to benefit the entire population.